Should you snorkel or scuba dive in Molokini Crater, Hawaii?

 Day 2 – Scuba diving in Molokini Crater

 The next day, check-in time with Maui Dream Dive Co. was 15 minutes earlier at Ma’alaea Harbour.
-We made sure to have our scuba diving gear bag ready so we could just wake up, put our swimsuits on and go!
+We made sure to have our scuba diving gear bag ready so we could just wake up, put on our swimsuits, and go!

-The scuba diving boat was bigger with a dry area and two sun decks, at the front and above the cabin.
+The scuba diving boat was larger, with a dry area and two sun decks, one at the front and one above the cabin.
 We were welcomed with a yummy breakfast as we started an extensive dive briefing.
-We went through all the marine species we would see underwater, and eco-friendly diving practices as Molokini Crater is a State sanctuary.
+We went through all the marine species we would see underwater, and eco-friendly diving practices, as Molokini Crater is a State sanctuary.

-During our 56 minute dive, we had the opportunity to see many of the endemic species of Hawaii: the Pyramid Butterflyfish, the Hawaiian Damselfish, the Racoon Butterflyfish and the rarest of all, the Flame Angelfish!
-Water temperature was 27°C even at the deepest, and with absolutely no current, I was a little bit too warm in my 5 mm full suit.
+During our 56-minute dive, we had the opportunity to see many of the endemic species of Hawaii: the Pyramid Butterflyfish, the Hawaiian Damselfish, the Racoon Butterflyfish and the rarest of all, the Flame Angelfish!
+Water temperature was 27°C even at the deepest point, and with absolutely no current, I was a little too warm in my 5 mm full suit.

 Around 9.30 am, it was time to leave Molokini to reach our second dive site near Maui’s shore, “White Rock”.
-For 67 minute, our dive guide took us to some tiny coral pinnacles in the middle of a seaweed field.
-He pointed incredible species: black and yellow Leaf Scorpionfish, Green Scorpionfish, Red-banded Shrimp, White-banded Cleaner Shrimp and the most beautiful of all, the Marbled Shrimp who seemed very curious about my camera!
+For 67 minutes, our dive guide took us to some tiny coral pinnacles in the middle of a seaweed field.
+He pointed out incredible species: black and yellow Leaf Scorpionfish, Green Scorpionfish, Red-banded Shrimp, White-banded Cleaner Shrimp and the most beautiful of all, the Marbled Shrimp, which seemed very curious about my camera!
 Exciting moments of the dive also included the super shy Day Octopus and Zebra Moray Eel hiding the best they could!

 • Time: check-in 6.15 am – back at 12.30 pm